Bill Gates - Bill & Melinda Gates Foundation Trust Portfolio

 Moderate Consumer Exposure

 Walmart and Coca-Cola FEMSA contribute to consumer sector diversification, while FedEx capitalizes on e-commerce logistics trends.
 These smaller positions round out a portfolio designed to withstand market fluctuations and provide exposure to essential consumer services in both developed and emerging markets.
+All three positions remain unchanged, indicating continued confidence in these allocations.

 Conclusion